We may receive compensation when you click on links to products from our partners.

 There’s no reason you cannot make a list of questions at home and take them with you.
 Employers will be impressed with this.
 It shows an extra level of preparedness and commitment to a role and will help you better engage with the interviewers.

-One of the worst things you can do during an interview is staying silent.
+One of the worst things you can do during an interview is to stay silent.
 An interview is a two-way conversation, and dead air will increase tension and make you appear incompetent.
 If you are asked a question you feel you cannot answer, simply state that you have experience with that specific issue.
 Or politely request that the interview move forward.
 Skipping a question isn’t always advised, but at least it shows you are willing to admit your lack of knowledge and move on.
 You won’t be expected to know everything about a specific job.

 Try to come to your interview with as much preparation as possible.
 This means researching the company as a whole and your intended role.
 For example, you might think it’s easy to move to a related position or a promotion in the same department.
 Yet, your memory can let you down, and there will be unexpected questions.
 It is also helpful to research competitors.
 You can give your opinion on why this company is a better choice for you and what you can bring to the table.
 Also, look for information on the hiring manager using social media as you may have some shared interests.